NASA's Orion capsule blazes home from test flight to moon

 CAPE CANAVERAL, Fla.
 (AP) — NASA’s Orion capsule made a blisteringly fast return from the moon Sunday, parachuting into the Pacific off Mexico to conclude a test flight that should clear the way for astronauts on the next lunar flyby.

 Astronauts last landed on the moon 50 years ago Sunday.
 After touching down on Dec.
-11, 1972, Apollo 17′s Eugene Cernan and Harrison Schmitt spent three days exploring the lunar surface, the longest stay of the Apollo era.
+11, 1972, Apollo 17′s Eugene Cernan and Harrison Schmitt spent three days exploring the valley of Taurus-Littrow, the longest stay of the Apollo era.
 They were the last of the 12 moonwalkers.

 Orion was the first capsule to visit the moon since then, launching on NASA’s new mega moon rocket from Kennedy Space Center on Nov.
 16. It was the first flight of NASA’s new Artemis moon program, named after Apollo’s mythological twin sister.